Unresolved CFD-DEM#

 An averaging volume sphere is constructed around each quadrature point.
 All particles lying in the sphere will contribute to the void fraction value of this quadrature point.
 Therefore, a cell will be affected by the particles lying in it and in its neighboring cells.

-The void fraction at the quadrature point using QCM can be written as:
+The void fraction at the quadrature point using QCM is: